Obsidian vs Evernote 2026: Markdown Vault or Capture Engine?

 5. Linking and Structure

-Obsidian.
-Bidirectional [[wikilinks]], full graph view, hierarchical or flat folder structure.
+Obsidian uses bidirectional [[wikilinks]], a full graph view, and either hierarchical or flat folder structures.
 Mueller & Oppenheimer 2014 reported that note-takers who reorganize material outperform verbatim transcribers, and bidirectional links make that reorganization a side effect of writing.

-Verdict.
-Obsidian wins on knowledge-graph features.
+Obsidian wins knowledge-graph features.
 For a Notion-versus-plain-text framing of the same trade-off, see Notion vs Obsidian.

 6. Plugins and Extensibility